 Autism and Sensory Processing

-Sensory processing refers to the ability of a student to register, interpret and respond to sensory information.
-This is a complex process involving all the sensory systems (auditory, gustatory, visual, olfactory, tactile, proprioceptive, vestibular and interoception).
-When sensory processing is working well, a young person can engage in daily functional activities and social interaction.
-Sensory processing differences are prevalent in autistic young people and can affect every aspect of life and development.
+Sensory processing refers to the ability of a child to register, interpret and respond to sensory information.
+This is a complex process involving all the sensory systems, auditory, gustatory, visual, olfactory, tactile, proprioceptive, vestibular, and interoception.
+When sensory processing is working well, a child can engage in daily functional activities and social interaction.
+Sensory processing differences are prevalent in autistic children and can affect every aspect of life and development.

-This session examines the sensory processing differences and will demonstrate how such differences impact on learning, leisure activities and choices, social interactions, and behaviour in school.
+This session examines the sensory processing differences experienced by many autistic children and will demonstrate how such differences impact on learning, play, social interactions, and behaviour for the primary school aged child.

-• Develop a basic understanding of some of the sensory processing differences.
+• Develop an understanding of the sensory processing differences.

-• Understand how sensory processing differences can affect the young person’s experience in school.
+• Understand how sensory processing differences can affect the child’s experience at school.

 • Understand how sensory processing differences can influence the child’s participation in daily activities.